 Today, giving flowers is a popular Valentine’s Day gift.
 A little more than a century ago, however, flowers were more than simply beautiful gifts.
 The type of flower given, even how the flowers were arranged, sent messages in a secret code.
-This is known as the language of flowers or florigraphy.
+This is known as florigraphy, the language of flowers.

 The purpose of these secret messages was to express emotions that society dictated could not be spoken out loud.
 The messages were decoded with the aid of flower dictionaries.
 At the peak of florigraphy, there were more than 400 floral dictionaries on the market, and sometimes a flower had a different meaning depending on the dictionary consulted.

 It was popular to give others small floral arrangements called tussie-mussies or nosegays to convey messages.
 The arrangements were worn or carried as a fashion accessory.
 In addition to the flowers, they contained a doily and a ribbon.

 The Language of Flowers

 These are a few examples of flowers and their meanings:

 - Dandelion: Faithful, Happy

 - Morning glory: Affection